Gaurav4604/buddy/README.md

     1. Embedding Generation: For **each topic**, a new database in postgres SQL, is created, with 3 tables:

        - sparse_embeddings (using naver/splade-cocondenser-ensembledistil)
-       - dense_embeddings (using allenai/specter2) <- this embeddings works best on scientific data
+       - dense_embeddings (using allenai/specter2) <- this embeddings model works best on scientific data (a.k.a STEM data!)
        - topic_meta_data (to store a summary of each page, along with tags containing all topics present on the same page, along with chapter_num)

        A file parser, chunks my `.txt` files, and generates embeddings, along with an LLM based summary of the page, finally storing all of the same to the database